TraderSync alternative for traders who want actual ownership and lower cost

 Ready to try Journalit?

 Install free and start journalling in Obsidian.
-Upgrade to Pro only if you want automated imports.
+Upgrade to Pro for Trade Import plus MT4 and Tradovate sync.